The Chart for Sundial Growers Inc. (SNDL) Is Flashing Mixed Signals

 SNDL’s Market Performance

-SNDL stocks went up by 1.80% for the week, with a monthly drop of -5.44% and a quarterly performance of -33.16%, while its annual performance rate touched 152.57%.
-The volatility ratio for the week stands at 5.81% while the volatility levels for the past 30 days are set at 5.47% for Sundial Growers Inc..
-The simple moving average for the period of the last 20 days is 1.56% for SNDL stocks with a simple moving average of -14.29% for the last 200 days.
+SNDL stocks went down by -9.65% for the week, with a monthly drop of -10.50% and a quarterly performance of -31.24%, while its annual performance rate touched 140.67%.
+The volatility ratio for the week stands at 3.61% while the volatility levels for the past 30 days are set at 5.29% for Sundial Growers Inc..
+The simple moving average for the period of the last 20 days is -3.78% for SNDL stocks with a simple moving average of -21.05% for the last 200 days.

 Analysts’ Opinion of SNDL